Fragtality/PilotsDeck/README.md

 - "66CA:1:i" to read the Pack State and display them On/Off or "Fault" (if they are not both in the same State) with a "Dynamic Button" to also toggle the Packs via two Macro Calls.
 <br/><br/>
 ## Applicaton Settings
+You can configure some of the Plugin's behavior via the Configuration File.
+The File is found in the Plugin's Directory and is called "*app.config*".
+These are the available Settings and their Default:
+* **applicationName**="Prepar3D.exe"	- The Executable to "listen to".
+The Plugin is informed by StreamDeck as soon as this Executable runs and only then tries to establish a FSUIPC Connection.
+* **pollInterval**="200"		- The Intveral / Tick-Time at which the Offsets and Lvars will be refreshed / read from the Sim.
+* **waitTicks**="150"			- The amount of Ticks to wait between Connection retries.
+Fractions of that Value are used for other things (Start-Delay between Plugin/StreamDeck, Time-Measuring)
+* **stringReplace**="%s"		- If for whatever Reason you don't like the C-Style, you can change the String-to-be-replaced for the Format Field.
+Don't use the colon (:).
+The PI and Value Checking are hardcoded to %s, though.
+* **fontDefault**="Standard"		- Your locale for the normal Font Style.
+(For Font Inheritance to work)
+* **fontBold**="Fett"			- Your locale for the **bold** Font Style.
+(For Font Inheritance to work)
+* **fontItalic**="Kursiv"		- Your locale for the *italic* Font Style.
+(For Font Inheritance to work)
 <br/><br/>
 ## License
 Published under [MIT License](https://github.com/Fragtality/PilotsDeck/blob/master/LICENSE).<br/>